 You should note that most of these major US banks are listed in the S&P 500, which is the benchmark US index.
 With BUX Zero, you can invest in an ETF that tracks this index: the S&P 500 Index ETF (Vanguard).
-You can also set up a recurring investment in this ETF and others using our Investment Plan feature.
+You can also set up a recurring investment in this ETF and others using our Savings Plan feature.

 Netflix and ASML: what to expect?

 It’s not just the banks that will set the tone this week.
 The tech sector is also gearing up to report its figures with ASML due on Wednesday, January 19th and the streaming giant Netflix on Thursday, January 20th.

 At Netflix, the most important question is whether they can hold onto the momentum they got from the pandemic.
 Analysts are expecting earnings-per-share to come in at $0.82 and total revenue of $7.72 billion.

 For Netflix, however, the most important figure is the number of subscribers.
 After a recent lull, will the company return to stronger subscriber growth?
 For the fourth quarter, Netflix expects paid subscriptions to increase by 9% (year-over-year) to 222.06 million.